bitpay/bitcore-node/README.md

 $
 ```

-A sample configuration file would be:
+A sample configuration file would contain:

 ```
 # Sample configuration file with defaults for livenet